sftcd/happykey/README.md

-round-trip works ok in a basic test, (had some issues with test-code initially), so the fact that ECH from NSS to my openssl build is currently failing should be due to some protocol level thing and not something wrong inside HPKE, which should be good.
+round-trip works ok in a basic test, (had some issues with test-code initially), so the fact that ECH from NSS to my openssl build is currently failing should be due to some protocol level thing and not something wrong inside HPKE, which should be good....
+Aargh (and face palm;-) - turned out I was compiling in draft-06 labels in the openssl build of hpke.

 - 20201216: Updated for draft-07, only changes made is the new labels, and disable support for draft-05 - still haven't added exporter stuff.